Rotation Control Unlearning: Quantifying and Controlling Continuous Unlearning for LLM with The Cognitive Rotation Space: Introduction

-In this work, we propose Rotation Control Unlearning (RCU), a novel unlearning method that addresses the above challenges by conceptualizing LoRA update as rotations within a cognitive rotation space.
+In this work, we propose Rotation Control Unlearning (RCU), a novel unlearning method that addresses the above challenges.
+This method is inspired by the theory of Lie group (\cite{basics-li}) and re-constructs the LoRA update paradigm through mathematical derivation.
+It re-expresses the unlearning update of LLM as rotational operations within a cognitive rotation space.
+The cognitive rotation space is defined as a high-dimensional rotation space, which is used to depict the rotational transformations experienced by the original parameters of LLM during continuous unlearning.
+This enables the transformation of the uncontrollable parameter shift into controllable rotational angle changes, thereby effectively alleviating the cumulative catastrophic utility loss.
+The specific mathematical formulation is elaborated in the methodology.
 Our approach introduces a skew symmetric loss in LoRA update paradigm to formulate the unlearning process as rotation operations, with the rotational angle serving as a precise quantification metric.
 We introduce an orthogonal rotation axes loss to enforce perpendicular rotation directions for consecutive unlearning requests, effectively mitigating cumulative catastrophic utility loss by minimizing inter unlearning request interference.
 Furthermore, to enhance compatibility, we design an unlearning alignment loss that guides the OOD detector to produce representations aligned with our LoRA update paradigm.
 These representations then collaborate with the distributional shift compensator to generate rotational salience weights for auxiliary quantification.
+Finally, our method is supported by straightforward experimental interpretability and requires significantly fewer trainable parameters than $o^3$.

-Specifically, our contributions are outlined as follows: \begin{itemize} \item We propose the RCU method, which quantifies the unlearning process by leveraging rotational changes in the cognitive rotation space, and introduce the rotational salience weight to precisely control the degree of unlearning throughout the continuous unlearning process. \item We design the skew symmetric loss to establish the existence of the cognitive rotation space and the orthogonal rotation axes loss to alleviate cumulative catastrophic utility loss. \item Extensive experiments on the ScienceQA and TOFU datasets confirm the effectiveness of our proposed method without retained dataset. \end{itemize}
+Specifically, our contributions are outlined as follows: \begin{itemize} \item We propose the RCU method, which quantifies the unlearning process by leveraging rotational changes in the cognitive rotation space, and introduce the rotational salience weight to precisely control the degree of unlearning throughout the continuous unlearning process. \item We design the skew symmetric loss to establish the existence of the cognitive rotation space and the orthogonal rotation axes loss to alleviate cumulative catastrophic utility loss. \item We demonstrate the connection between rotation and unlearning through mathematical proof and experimental validation. \item Extensive experiments on the ScienceQA and TOFU datasets confirm the effectiveness of our proposed method without retained dataset. \end{itemize}